fossabot/high-concurrency-logistics-engine/GKE.md

  wanted to to quantify the "Blast Radius" of a backend crash and measure the recovery speed of the Kubernetes control plane.

- - Normal test with 20,000 VU
+ - **Normal test with 20,000 VU**
- - Normal test with 20,000 VU forced eviction of redis node in the cluster.
+ - **Normal test with 20,000 VU forced eviction of redis node in the cluster**
- - Normal test with 20,000 VU forced eviction of main backend axum-api in the cluster.
+ - **Normal test with 20,000 VU forced eviction of main backend axum-api in the cluster**

- **Normal Test with 20,000 VU**
+ # Normal Test with 20,000 VU

  ![Loadtest Screenshot in a GKE](./assets/C20k_iterations.png)